DhritiGabani/DhritiGabani/README.md

 - 👋 Hi there, I'm a Biomedical Engineering student at the University of Waterloo.
 I'm particulary interested in the fields of healthcare and climate tech.
 - 🌱 I’m currently learning design patterns, database schema, and web architecture
 - 📪 Always happy to chat!
-Feel free to reach out to me at dgabani@uwaterloo.ca looking forward to meeting you :)
+Feel free to reach out to me at dgabani@uwaterloo.ca! looking forward to meeting you :)
 - 💻 Find out more about me at [dhritigabani.me](https://dhritigabani.me/#/)